 Additional events on the SRCCON:CARE program

-- Attendees can sign up for one-on-one coaching sessions about anything they’re working through with community members and leadership coaches Mandy Brown or David Yee
+- Attendees can sign up for one-on-one coaching sessions with community members and leadership coaches Mandy Brown or David Yee.
+You bring the topic—anything that’s got you stuck or that you want to reflect on more deeply.

 - We’re helping community members organize small-group, in-person meetups for coffee or a meal with other attendees who live nearby